DanGiaime/RedBlackTree/docs/index.md

      3) The child of one node becomes the child of the other

-     So, in this scenario, a and C change in the right rotation, the grandparent of the added node the left child of the parent of the added.
+     So, in this scenario, a and C change in the right rotation, the grandparent of the added node
+     becomes the left child of the parent of the added.
      So, a becomes C's left child.
      Since there two nodes have shifted positions, they will swap their colors.
      Since we previously had a and C, we now have A and c.

      ***IMPORTANT NOTE ABOUT COLOR SWAP:***
      When two nodes switch colors, they will NOT ALWAYS BE DIFFERENT.
      We will see this later when we get to the "rightleft" and "leftright" scenarios.
      As such, if two nodes are red and change positions, the two nodes will "swap colors" from red to red.